cloudprogrammers/00_user_management_ec2_hometask_3/README.md

 **Task 5: Setting Up SSH Access for the New User**

 **Objective**
-Learn how to configure SSH access for the newly created hero user on your AWS EC2 instance.
+Learn how to configure SSH access for the newly created `hero` user on your AWS EC2 instance.

 **1 Generating SSH Keys (on your local machine):**
 First, you need to generate a new SSH key pair to use for hero.
-Open a terminal and run:
+Open a terminal on your computer (not inside EC2 instance) and run:

 ```
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/hero_key